 - Pooling of self-collected or clinician-collected rectal, pharyngeal and urine samples from the same individual could provide cost savings.
-There is a small evidence base with mixed results using different testing platforms, specimen collection and pooling methods. - The largest study to date has shown that pooling of self-taken swabs has lower sensitivity for detection of N. gonorrhoeae from pharyngeal sites, when compared with single site testing.76 - A recent meta-analysis showed that pooled 3-anatomic site testing performed similarly to single anatomic site testing with positive percentage agreements of 93.8% and negative percentage agreements of 99.7%.77 However, further studies have indicated mixed results.
+There is a small evidence base with mixed results using different testing platforms, specimen collection and pooling methods. - The largest study to date has shown that pooling of self--taken swabs has lower sensitivity for detection of N. gonorrhoeae from pharyngeal sites, when compared with single site testing.76 - A recent meta-analysis- showed that pooled 3-anatomic site testing performed similarly to single anatomic site testing with positive percentage agreements of 93.8% and negative percentage agreements of 99.7%.
+Thowever, further studies have indicated mixed results.
 Therefore, we recommend that any service considering the implementation of pooling should perform appropriate clinical evaluation prior to local implementation.

 9.1.5.
-Diagnosing DGI
+Diagnosing DGI and ocular infections

-If DGI is suspected, specimens should be taken from disseminated sites of infection (e.g. synovial fluid) for both culture and NAAT.
+- If DGI is suspected, specimens should be taken from disseminated sites of infection (e.g. synovial fluid) for both culture and NAAT.
 Blood cultures should be taken from all suspected cases.
 Laboratories in England should refer isolates from DGI to the UKHSA Sexually Transmitted Reference Laboratory (STIRL).
-Cases in Wales and Scotland should be referred to the devolved region national Public Health laboratory.
-Additionally, specimens should be taken from urogenital and extragenital sites for culture and NAAT (GRADE 1C).
+In Wales, isolates should be sent to the Specialist Antimicrobial Chemotherapy Unit, Public Health Wales, Cardiff.
+In Scotland, all isolates should be sent to the Scottish Bacterial STI Reference Laboratory, Edinburgh.
+Additionally, specimens should be taken from urogenital and extragenital sites for culture and NAAT (GRADE 1C). - In suspected gonococcal conjunctivitis, conjunctival swabs should be taken and processed urgently for both culture and NAAT.
+Although NAATs are not licensed for eye swabs, their use is recommended (GRADE 1C).